tiboloic/turkey/README.md

 # turkey
-Identification of turkey species from archeological bones
+Identification of the species of turkey from incomplete archeological bones